finos/perspective/docs/md/python.md

 ### Pandas & Numpy Support

-Perspective supports dictionaries of 1-dimensional `numpy.ndarray`, as well as structured arrays and record arrays.
+Perspective supports dictionaries of one-dimensional `numpy.ndarray`, as well as structured arrays and record arrays.
 When passing in dictionaries of NumPy arrays, make sure that your dataset contains only NumPy arrays, and not a mixture of arrays and Python lists — this will raise an exception.
 Numpy